jpawelczak/vpa-demo/README.md

 **TODO**: We will explore further availale options in next iterations of the VPA Demo.

-As presented earlier, it is a good idea to add some boundries to VPA's recommendations by applying `ContainerResource Policy` with minAllowed and maxAllowed values.
+As presented earlier, it is a good idea to add some boundries to VPA's recommendations by applying `ContainerResourcePolicy` with minAllowed and maxAllowed values.
 It will keep container's resources under control.

 # Summary

-With VPA with `InPlaceOrRecreate` mode is recommended to follow those steps:
+With VPA's  `InPlaceOrRecreate` mode is recommended to follow those steps:
-1. Apply VPA with `InPlaceOrRecreate` mode for a workload with minAllowed and maxAllowed values defined in `ContainerResource Policy` - the VPA gathers resource usage data while keeping minimum resources required for reliable workload operation.
+1. Apply VPA `InPlaceOrRecreate` mode for a workload with minAllowed and maxAllowed values defined in `ContainerResourcePolicy` (mind GKE Autopilot's min resources contrains) - the VPA gathers resource usage data while keeping minimum resources required for reliable workload operation.
-2. Once you gather more data, update the `ContainerResource Policy` accordingly - let VPA actuate the resources in-place, so that you can focus on other aspects while improving costs and reliability of the workload is managed automatically by the VPA IPPR.
+2. Once you gather more data, update the `ContainerResourcePolicy` accordingly - let VPA actuate the resources in-place, so that you can focus on other aspects while improving costs and reliability of the workload is managed automatically by the VPA IPPR.